dretechdev/AirBnB_clone/web_static/README.md

 # 0x01.
-AirBnB clone - Web static
+AirBnB clone - Web static.

 ## Learning Objectives:bulb:
 What you should learn from this project: